When you look at the ingredients list of most processed foods, you will find added food additives and food preservatives.

 In which food you will find Potassium Bromate?

 It is found in many types of flour.
 And, all kinds of commercial bread like Wonder Bread, Home Pride, bakery, and many more.
 So, it is necessary to check the ingredient in foods before you buy.

 Both sodium benzoate and potassium benzoate are added to carbonated drinks to prevent mold from growing.

-These bad chemicals ingredients are also added to acidic foods like salad dressing, fruit juices, pickles, and condiments.
+These harmful chemicals ingredients are also added to acidic foods like salad dressing, fruit juices, pickles, and condiments.

-But, both these chemical ingredient are carcinogen and has been linked to serious thyroid damage.
+But, both these chemical ingredient are carcinogen and has been linked to severe thyroid damage.

 It becomes more dangerous when benzene is exposed to heat or when it combines with ascorbic acid (Vitamin C).

-Moreover, it is true that carbonated beverages contain a high level of benzene but the study revealed that diet or sugar-free beverages are even more dangerous and more prone to benzene formation.
+Moreover, carbonated beverages indeed contain a high level of benzene, but the study revealed that diet or sugar-free beverages are even more dangerous and more prone to benzene formation.

 What research says about sodium benzoate and potassium benzoate?

 In a single research, it has been determined that mixing food coloring and benzoate can develop hyperactive behavior on 3-year-old children.